Quickstart — stand up a coalition

 COA_LATTICES = ordered stable ids. - Compute

-COA_ORGANISMS = ordered stable ids (plus content hashes if pinned per-organism). - Compute
+COA_ORGANISMS = ordered stable ids (plus content hashes if pinned per-organism).
+Standalone and composite organisms share this slice. - Compute

 COA_TICKETS = TicketIssuerConfig fingerprint if present, else 0 bytes. - Compute